micmejia/bible-dump/AMPC/John/John 9.md

-Then Jesus said, I came into this world for judgment [as a Separator, in order that there may be [^c] separation between those who believe on Me and those who reject Me], to make the sightless see and to make those who see become blind.
+Then Jesus said, I came into this world for judgment [as a Separator, in order that there may be  separation between those who believe on Me and those who reject Me], to make the sightless see and to make those who see become blind.